WICG/nav-speculation/triggers.md

 Conceptually, the user agent may from time to time execute a task to consider speculation.
 (In practice, it will likely do this only in response to some sort of DOM mutation or other event that indicates the applicable rules have changed, and may limit its attention to the affected parts of the document.)
 Changes to the DOM that are undone within a task cannot therefore be observed by this algorithm.

 To consider speculation is to look at the computed ruleset for the document (merging, if there are multiple), gather a list of candidate URLs, combine the author-declared likelihood with its own heuristics (which may include device or network characteristics, page structure, the viewport, the location of the cursor, past activity on the page, etc.), and thus select a subset of the allowed actions to execute speculatively.

+The user agent may schedule the fetch of external speculation rules at its discretion.
+For example, the user agent could defer the fetching of speculation rules in order to prioritize render-blocking resources.
+The user agent could therefore also choose not to fetch an external speculation rule set at all.
+For example, if the user agent does not intend to speculate, there is no need to fetch speculation rule sets.
+Furthermore, the user agent may consider speculation without needing to have fetched all external speculation rule sets specified for the document.
+For example, if a document has inline speculation rules and an external rule set that the user agent has not yet fetched, the user agent is free to consider speculation based just on the inline rule set.

 At any time the user agent may decide to abort any speculation it has started, but it is never required to do so.
 However, if at the time of considering speculation a speculation would no longer be permitted (e.g., because the rules changed, the initiating element was modified, the document base URL changed, or another part of the document changed such that selectors no longer match), the user agent should abort the speculation if possible.